httpwg/http-extensions/draft-ietf-httpbis-replay.md

 ## The Early-Data Header Field {#header}

-The `Early-Data` request header field indicates that the request has been conveyed in early data, and additionally indicates that a client understands the 425 (Too Early) status code.
+The Early-Data request header field indicates that the request has been conveyed in early data and that a client understands the 425 (Too Early) status code.

 It has just one valid value: "1".
 Its syntax is defined by the following ABNF